sudarshanbashyal/DMA-Week-2/README.md

-# Week 2 - Homework
+# Week 2 - Coding Challenge

-The homework for this week was to change the tablet's layout from the task in landscape mode such that the buttons were aligned in the center horizontally.
+The coding challenge for this week was to change the tablet's layout from the task in landscape mode such that the buttons were aligned in the center horizontally.

+## Horizontal Layout - Tablet Screen
 <img src="gifs/horizontal_layout.gif" width="600"/>